T2an/scratch_sha256/readme.md

     return (x & y) ^ (x & z) ^ (y & z)
 ```

-I had to mention that i found this video, which is very helpful to understand how sha256 works and particularly the register update.
-You shoud definitely watch it if you still have questions about the sha256 algorithm.
+I had to mention that I found this video, which is very helpful to understand how sha256 works and particularly the register update.
+You should definitely watch it if you still have questions about the sha256 algorithm.

 [SHA-256 video by RedBlockBlue](https://www.youtube.com/watch?v=orIgy2MjqrA)